klwalker-sb/LUCinLA_stac/LUCinLA_stac/_build/html/_sources/Jupyter_Notebook.md

 ```
 conda install -c conda-forge jupyter_contrib_nbextensions
 ```
-Next install a jupyter kernel into each virutal environment that you plan to run in Jupyter (this will allow you to switch between kernels within your notebook).
+Next install a jupyter kernel into each virutal environment that you plan to run in Jupyter
 ```
 conda activate venv.lucinla38_dl
 conda install -c conda-forge notebook